Thinking of downsizing your home?

 Downsizing can be a sensible and positive move for many homeowners.
 As well as freeing those with larger properties from the responsibilities of high monthly outgoings and extensive upkeep, it can also release equity.
 While the decision to move will always be a significant one, many who have taken this step find themselves relieved at being freed from the responsibility and cost of maintaining a larger property.

 What’s more, the process of finding your new home and making it your own represents a great opportunity to start afresh and even discover a new part of the world.
-Below are four points to consider if you’re thinking about making the move.
+Below are some frequently asked questions to consider when downsizing from your existing property.

 As well as the initial lump sum from the sale, downsizing should reduce your monthly payments, given that you’ll be heating a smaller space.
 This is particularly true of new builds, which tend to be more energy efficient than older properties and require less upkeep.
 On average, monthly utility and property maintenance bills can drop, leaving you with enough extra per month to spend on the things you really enjoy.